 The dough is made from bread flour, which will give it its structure and oven spring, spelt for its amazing sweet and earthy notes.

 A good amount of oatmeal (oat porridge) is mixed into the dough, which acts as a tangzhong.
 That means some of the moisture is trapped inside the oat grains and gives the bread a longer shelf life because the hydration is higher than it seems when you are working with the dough.

 The amount of salt is a little higher than usual, but with a large amount of oatmeal added, the bread can become a little bland if it’s lower.

 The hydration is 80% but will seem much lower.
-It all depends on the absorption of your flour, so if you know your flour can’t take a lot of water you may want to lower the hydration slightly.
+It all depends on the absorption of your flour, so if you know it can’t take a lot of water, you may want to lower the hydration slightly.